grafana/grafana/docs/sources/setup-grafana/configure-grafana/configure-tracing/index.md

 ## Turn on profiling and collect profiles

 The `grafana-server` can be started with the command-line option `-profile` to enable profiling, `-profile-addr` to override the default HTTP address (`localhost`), and
 `-profile-port` to override the default HTTP port (`6060`) where the `pprof` debugging endpoints are available.
-Further, `-profile-block-rate` controls the fraction of goroutine blocking events that are reported in the blocking profile, default `1` (100%) for backward compatibility reasons, and `-profile-mutex-rate` controls the fraction of mutex contention events that are reported in the mutex profile, default 0 (0%).
-The higher the fraction the more overhead it adds to normal operations.
+Further, [`-profile-block-rate`](https://pkg.go.dev/runtime#SetBlockProfileRate) controls the fraction of goroutine blocking events that are reported in the blocking profile, default `1` (i.e. track every event) for backward compatibility reasons, and [`-profile-mutex-rate`](https://pkg.go.dev/runtime#SetMutexProfileFraction) controls the fraction of mutex contention events that are reported in the mutex profile, default 0 (0%).
+The higher the fraction (that is, the smaller this value) the more overhead it adds to normal operations.

 Running Grafana with profiling enabled and without block and mutex profiling enabled should only add a fraction of overhead and is suitable for [continuous profiling](https://grafana.com/oss/pyroscope/).
 Adding a small fraction of block and mutex profiling, such as 10-5 (10%-20%) should in general be fine.

 Enable profiling: